Myles Miller

 Myles Miller is a senior reporter covering federal law enforcement for Bloomberg News.
 He was previously managing editor of Bloomberg Television.
 He was a legal reporter at WNBC-TV until August 2024, and was previously deputy press secretary for the FDNY.

-From 2017-2019 he was an Emmy-award winning investigative reporter at NY1.
+From 2017 to 2019 he was an Emmy-award winning investigative reporter at NY1.
 He was the law enforcement reporter for WPIX and was editor for video at The New York Times.
 He was the youngest White House reporter in history having served in that role for News Corporation's iPad newspaper, The Daily at age 17.